 Once you have a verbal offer of a new registrant position, be sure to ask for a written offer and a copy of the contract (often referred to as an "agreement").
 Agreements used by midwifery practice groups are often called the Mentored Midwife Retainer Agreement (for graduates of the MEP) or the Supervised Midwife Retainer Agreement (for graduates of the IMPP or those midwives for whom the College of Midwives of Ontario (CMO) requires a period of supervision).
 The practice group you're joining may have based the contract they will offer you on AOM template documents that you can see here.

 Before you start doing any kind of work, including visits with your new clients, have your contract reviewed by a lawyer (your own lawyer, and not the clinic's lawyer).
 After your lawyer reviews it, you and the practice partners can sign it.
 Be sure to retain a copy for your records.
 Only THEN should you start work.

 Unfortunately, sometimes new registrants start working without a signed contract, and when disagreements or disputes arise, there's nothing in writing to fall back on.
-This is really the whole purpose of a signed contract: it ensures that all parties are clear about their expectations within the relationship, and outlines how any challenges are to be managed if they arise.
+This is really the whole purpose a signed contract: it ensures that all parties are clear about their expectations within the relationship, and outlines how any challenges are to be managed if they arise.

 Most agreements of this nature will include some conditions.
 These most commonly relate to the confirmation of:

-- funding for a new registrant at the practice by the Ontario Midwifery Program and Transfer Payment Agency, and/or
+- funding for a New Registrant at the practice by the Ontario Midwifery Program and Transfer Payment Agency, and/or

 - hospital privileges.